 In your first year as a freelancer, you usually pay your taxes in the following year, after you have filed your tax return and received a tax assessment.
 To be on the safe side, calculate 25 to 30 percent of your income.
 The tax office may ask for a projection of your turnover and set an advance payment.
 However, you will get back any tax you have paid too much.

-As a freelancer, you are obliged to prepare a tax return and submit it electronically by 31 July of the following year.
-If you are unable to meet the deadline, apply for an extension in good time - otherwise you could face a fine.
+As a freelancer, you are required to prepare a tax return and submit it electronically by July 31 of the following year.
+If you are unable to meet the deadline, apply for an extension in good time (usually possible until the end of September) - otherwise you could face a fine.

 As a freelancer, you are not obliged to keep double-entry bookkeeping or a balance sheet.
 However, you have to prepare an income statement (EÜR) and fill out Annex S for income from self-employment.
 Tax software can help you here.